Study Abroad - Museum Studies

 - Spain: Barcelona

-View the 2021 itinerary here.
+View details of Itinerary A here.
 Please note, the schedule is tentative and subject to change.
-The 2021 syllabus will be available soon.
-Details are subject to change.

 About the Professor